jules2689/trudeau/docs/2020-04-18/pre_news.md

 But I had not heard anything since.
 The last phone call was to ccac who deals with mom's particular area.
 She explained to me that My mother would go on a re-admit list, but she would be a priority at the very top if I call them in the 90-day span from now or this past week, theni won't have to go through the paperwork so that the next bed that becomes available at the home will be available to her.
-Now, if I go past the 90 days --as you said, this may go on -- then what am I going to do?so that's an issue for sure.
+Now, if I go past the 90 days --as you said, this may go on -- then what am I going to do? so that's an issue for sure.

 **Rosemary**:

-All right, Eileen I know many people are struggling with these same issues and it was a difficult decision for you to make.
+All right, Eileen, I know many people are struggling with these same issues and it was a difficult decision for you to make.
 I can tell your mom is still very much full of life and is happy to be there.
 I wish you good health and take care.